kmAyush/latent-diffusion/README.md

 Diffusion is performed in the latent space, making it computationally efficient.
 Noise is progressively added and denoised in several timesteps.

-Note : Will update architecture and technical details
+Note: Will update the architecture and technical details

 ## How It Works
 Latent Space Representation: